TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Question: I’m 17.
 Can I apply?

 Answer: You need to be over 18 to apply for rad.
-You can apply if you are 17 but you MUST have turned 18 by 1 January 2019.
+You can apply if you are 17 but you MUST have turned 18 by the start of the programme.

 Question: Can I apply if I’m not originally from the UK?